wdporter/i-am-that-vuepress/58-perfection-destiny-of-all/readme.md

 >The urge to find oneself is a sign that you are getting ready.
 The impulse always comes from within.
 Unless your time has come, you will have neither the desire nor the strength to go for self-enquiry whole-heartedly.

-**Questioner:**&ensp;When asked about the means for self-realisation, you invariably stress the importance of the mind dwelling on the sense ‘I Am’.
+**Questioner:**&ensp;When asked about the means for self-realisation, you invariably stress the importance of the mind dwelling on the sense ‘I am’.
 Where is the causal factor?
 Why should this particular thought result in self-realisation?
-How does the contemplation of ‘I Am’ affect me?
+How does the contemplation of ‘I am’ affect me?

 **Maharaj:**&ensp;The very fact of observation alters the observer and the observed.
 After all, what prevents the insight into one’s true nature is the weakness and obtuseness of the mind and its tendency to skip the subtle and focus on the gross only.
-When you follow my advice and try to keep your mind on the notion of ‘I Am’ only, you become fully aware of your mind and its vagaries.
+When you follow my advice and try to keep your mind on the notion of ‘I am’ only, you become fully aware of your mind and its vagaries.
 Awareness, beïng lucid harmony (<span data-tippy-content="Beïng, existence, true essence.
 In <em>yoga</em> the quality of purity or goodness.">sattva</span>) in action, dissolves dullness and quiets the restlessness of the mind and gently, but steadily, changes its very substance.
 This change need not be spectacular; it may be hardly noticeäble — yet it is a deep and fundamental shift from darkness to light, from inadvertence to awareness.

-**Q:**&ensp;Must it be the ‘I Am’ formula?
+**Q:**&ensp;Must it be the ‘I am’ formula?
 Will not any other sentence do?
 If I concentrate on ‘there is a table’, will it not serve the same purpose?

 **M:**&ensp;As an exercise in concentration — yes.
 But it will not take you beyond the idea of a table.
 You are not interested in tables — you want to know yourself.
 For this, keep steadily in the focus of consciousness the only clue you have: your certainty of beïng.
 Be with it, play with it, ponder over it, delve deeply into it, until the shell of ignorance breaks open and you emerge into the realm of reälity.

-**Q:**&ensp;Is there any causal link between my focusing the ‘I Am’ and the breaking of the shell?
+**Q:**&ensp;Is there any causal link between my focusing the ‘I am’ and the breaking of the shell?

 **M:**&ensp;The urge to find oneself is a sign that you are getting ready.
 The impulse always comes from within.
 Unless your time has come, you will have neither the desire nor the strength to go for self-enquiry whole-heartedly.